Do you need insurance to test drive a car?

 Will my comprehensive car insurance cover test driving a car?

-As covered above, many comprehensive insurance policies offer a ‘Driving Other Cars’ provision, but this is not true of all policies, while you may well only be insured for third-party liability.
+As covered above, many comprehensive car insurance policies offer a ‘Driving Other Cars’ provision, but this is not true of all policies, while you may well only be insured for third-party liability.

 What’s the punishment for test driving a car without insurance?